yrm006/openvbs/README.md

 The Script Engine for the BASIC-2020.

 ## Description
-This is a script engine for the modern BASIC powered by the Jujube core.
+This is a script engine for the modern BASIC powered by the Jujube (self made) core.
 It is compatible with VBScript and has the modern features added.
 In addition, the Classic-ASP layer is implemented(on the way) as a library, so you can port your website to the Linux. [more...](https://p.na-s.jp/openvbs.html)

 ## Sample.obs
 Bingo Machine: